How To Completely Disable AMP In WordPress

 by

 Have you enabled AMP in your WordPress website and for some reason want to completely disable it on your website?
 You’re in the right place.
-We will guide you step-by-step to how to disable AMP in your WordPress completely.
+I will guide you step-by-step to how to disable AMP on your WordPress site completely.

 When AMP is enabled on your website Google creates two URLs for a single page/post, one with AMP and one without AMP.
 If a page is searched from a mobile device it shows its AMP URL and when a page is searched from a desktop device it shows its normal URL.

-The content of AMP pages is stored in the Google AMP cache.
-When an AMP page is requested it is quickly loaded from the Google AMP Cache, and that’s why we have mentioned in this article that we will guide you to “completely disable” AMP because even when you deactivate and delete AMP in WordPress AMP pages are loaded from the Google AMP Cache.
+The content of AMP pages is stored on the Google AMP cache.
+When an AMP page is requested it is quickly loaded from the Google AMP Cache, and that’s why I have mentioned in this article that I will guide you to “completely disable” AMP because even when you deactivate and delete AMP plugin on WordPress AMP pages are loaded from the Google AMP Cache.

 Why One Should Disable AMP?